 - Available tests.
 More than 65 tests are on the ICL's test menu.
 View available tests.

 - Equipment.
 The ICL has automated chemistry and immunoassay analyzers, as well as a mass spectrometry system for chemical and protein analysis.
 Also in the lab is instrumentation for enzyme-linked immunosorbant assay (ELISA) and radioimmunoassay (RIA) procedures on various analytes.
 View equipment list.

 - Research and development.
 With a strong development team, the ICL can develop novel assays and improve its current assays.
 View research and development information.

 - Licensure.
 The ICL adheres to stringent quality control standards and is certified by both the College of American Pathologists (CAP) and the Department of Health and Human Services (HHS).
 View licensure details.

 Learn more about how to request ICL services.

 Contact Hilary Blair, lab manager, at 507-255-4385 for questions about fees.

 Location and hours

-The ICL is located in the Joseph Building, Room 5-223, Saint Marys Hospital, and operates from 8 a.m. to 5 p.m.
+The ICL is located in the Joseph Building, Room 5-223, at Mayo Clinic Hospital, Saint Marys Campus.
+It operates from 8 a.m. to 5 p.m.
 Central time, Monday through Friday.